 There is good news and bad news in response to this problem.
-The good news is that most short-term lenders like OnDeck and Kabbage don’t require a specific amount of collateral for a loan.
-It’s ok if you don’t have expensive equipment or real estate to collateralize the loan.
+Some short-term lenders like don’t require a specific amount of collateral for a loan.
+It’s O.K. if you don’t have expensive equipment or real estate to collateralize the loan.

-Some lenders that loan smaller amounts of money don’t require collateral or a lien.
-They usually base their lending decisions on your business’s cash flow and don’t care much about the assets that you own.
+But some lenders that loan smaller amounts of money don’t require collateral or a lien.
+They usually base their lending decisions on your business’s cash flow and they don’t care much about the assets that you own.
 Examples include Accion, PayPal Working Capital, Fundbox, and Behalf.

 Solution: Choose a lender that doesn’t require personal guarantees

-Alternative lenders such as PayPal Working Capital, Fundbox, and Behalf don’t require a personal guarantee.
-In addition, although most short-term business lenders require a personal guarantee, Kabbage does not.
+Some alternative lenders such as PayPal Working Capital, Fundbox, and Behalf don’t require a personal guarantee.